gonzabosio/vgstack-temp/templates/README.md

-Run the following commands to setup your project correctly (change default folder names if needed):
+Run the following commands to setup your project correctly (change default folder names if wanted):

 $ cd frontend